Dwight Foster (ice hockey): Second stint with Boston

-Foster was held off the score sheet in the 13-games he played for the Bruins to wrap up the 1985–86 season but he did chip in two points in three playoff games that spring.
-He returned to the Bruins for the 1986–87 season but struggled with just four goals in 47-games and suffered yet another knee injury that required surgery.
+Foster was held off the score sheet in the 13 games he played for the Bruins to wrap up the 1985–86 season but he did chip in two points in three playoff games that spring.
+He returned to the Bruins for the 1986–87 season but struggled with just four goals in 47 games and suffered yet another knee injury that required surgery.
 When the Bruins did not offer him a contract for the 1987-88 campaign, Foster retired, finishing with 274 points in 541 career games.

 Personal life

-Foster is a father of four: Dwayne, Peter, Alex and Genevieve.
-Foster's son Alex is also a professional ice hockey player.
+Foster was a father of four: Dwayne, Peter, Alex and Genevieve.
+Foster's son Alex was also a professional ice hockey player.
 Foster's son Peter received a scholarship to the United States Air Force Academy as a goaltender and played for the Air Force Falcons for four years.
+Foster died on 6 January 2025, at the age of 67.